hms5232/laravel-swagger/README.md

 composer require hms5232/laravel-swagger
 ```

-or you want to install only at develop environment:
+or you want to install only at development environment:

 ```shell
 composer require hms5232/laravel-swagger --dev